lbryio/lbry.com/content/faq/contributing.md

 1. **Follow the instructions** - When you open an issue inside of GitHub, each repo contains a template for how to create a good bug report.
 Please follow it!

-Well-specified bug reports save developers lots of time.
-We are happy to tip LBRY credits for these -- just link them in the #dev channel of [our chat](https://chat.lbry.io).
+Well-specified bug reports save developers lots of time and are extremely appreciated, typically with a LBRY credit tip.

 ### Feature Requests {#feature-requests}